iheartgithub1234/click-trainer/README.md

 ## About

 This website is built using HTML, CSS, and JavaScript.
 It is a static website.
 It is a cross between an aim trainer and a CPS website, with features like different color themes, sound, drag clicking, and fullscreen.
-Functionality may possibly be limited across diferent devices and browsers.
+Functionality may possibly be limited across different devices and browsers.

 ## License